 Recently I’ve started going again, and I am so happy to report that nothing has changed.
 The food is still consistently amazing.
 I love the noodles, of course, and you have to try them – nothing beats fresh, homemade pasta!
 The Thai curries are also exceptional, fragrant and spicy.
 My favourite is the fresh asparagus red curry; it’s cooked perfectly, so that the vegetables still have some crunch.

 In a big city, where you’re a foreigner, people you know substitute family.
 When the King of the Noodles greeted me like an old friend after my absence of nearly 10 years, it was nice to see his smiling face.
-It felt like coming home, and I wondered why I hadn’t been for so long!
+It felt like coming home, and I wondered why I hadn’t been in so long!